-If, in 2018, you were a certified forest producer under the Sustainable Forest Development Act, were actively engaged in developing your woodlots and held a valid forest producer's certificate issued for that purpose, you can claim a refund for each assessment unit listed on your certificate whose total area is used for forestry purposes.
+If, in 2020, you were a certified forest producer under the Sustainable Forest Development Act, were actively engaged in developing your woodlots and held a valid forest producer's certificate issued for that purpose, you can claim a refund for each assessment unit listed on your certificate whose total area is used for forestry purposes.
 To calculate the amount of your refund, complete Part C of Schedule E.

-The total amount of property taxes on the immovable property included in the assessment units listed on your certificate is equal to the total of the following amounts, provided you did not apply for a refund of these amounts for 2017:
+The total amount of property taxes on the immovable property included in the assessment units listed on your certificate is equal to the total of the following amounts, provided you did not apply for a refund of these amounts for 2019:

-- the municipal taxes paid for 2018;
+- the municipal taxes paid for 2020;

-- the school taxes paid for 2017-2018 or 2018-2019; and
+- the school taxes paid for 2019-2020 or 2020-2021; and

-- the municipal taxes for 2019 paid before April 30, 2019.
+- the municipal taxes for 2021 paid before April 30, 2021.

-To be entitled to the refund, you must have a report from a forest engineer listing your eligible development expenses (within the meaning of the Regulation respecting the reimbursement of property taxes of certified forest producers) for 2018, or you must have such expenses in reserve.
+To be entitled to the refund, you must have a report from a forest engineer listing your eligible development expenses (within the meaning of the Regulation respecting the reimbursement of property taxes of certified forest producers) for 2020, or you must have such expenses in reserve.
 The amount of the expenses must be equal to or greater than the amount of property taxes that can be refunded.